aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/_index.md

             // Accessing a row from the Rows collection const row = worksheet.cells.rows.get(0);

-            // Assigning the Style object to the Style property of the row row.applyStyle(style, styleFlag);
+            // Applying the Style to the row row.applyStyle(style, styleFlag);

             // Saving the Excel file